Santa Barbara Master Chorale sings Bernstein & Britten

 - Organizer/Sponsor: Nonprofit General

-- Price: $22 general admission, $20 seniors and disabled, $12 college students with ID, and free for children in K-12.
-They can be purcha
+- Price: Tickets are $22 general admission, $20 seniors and disabled, $12 college students with ID, and free for children in K-12.
+They c

 - Website: http://www.sbmasterchorale.org